tgreaser/Junos-MFA-Yubikey/README.md

 **ER in to Juniper on getting this docmuented .
 If like normal the request goes to /dev/null..
 This is my way.
 This ONLY works as of I know of on x86 platforms.
 I have tested on my SRX340, EX4100 and have failed.
 Working with JTAC to verify this is not compiled into arm boxes

-Im waitng on some gear from account team :) ...
+Im waiting to see if I can get some  on some gear from account team :) ...
 Qfx 5120s, MX301*wish list ,

-My home lab has SRX340, EX4100 and EX4400 .
+My home lab has SRX340, EX4100 and EX4400
 Model: ex4400-24mp  Junos: 25.2R1-S1.4
 Model: ex4100-f-24t Junos: 25.2R1-S1.4
 Model: ex9214     Junos: 25.2R1-9
-Model: ex4600 **waiting on getting one to finish this and other labs (I LOVE ISSU on this box)
+Model: ex4600 **waiting on getting one to finish this and other evpn vxlan labs

-Model: Qfx-5120(32 or Y) **waiting on getting one to finish this and other labs Fedora 42 workstaiton x86
+Fedora 42 workstaiton x86
 Yubico  Multi-factor authentication (MFA) Security Key, Connect via USB-A FIDO Certified
 ## Goal meet or exceed AAL2 requirements